LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_actuator.rst

 The :doc:`test_hardware_object` tutorial shows how to check the resulting Actuator directly before placing it in a complete test.
-See :class:`~crappy.actuator.Actuator` for the full custom interface and :class:`~crappy.blocks.Machine` for every Actuator setting.
+See :class:`~crappy.actuator.meta_actuator.actuator.Actuator` for the full custom interface and :class:`~crappy.blocks.Machine` for every Actuator setting.